 Floral Design I

-Hands-on course focusing on the principles of design illustrated through the use of floral materials; floral design elements and techniques including color, form, line, and texture; and the history and utilization of floral art in society.
+Hands-on course focusing on the principles of design illustrated through the use of floral materials; floral design elements and techniques including color, form, line and texture; and the history and utilization of floral art in society.
 Design projects and critiques are conducted to build the student’s sense of aesthetics and technical skills.

-Location: SUNY Niagara, 3111 Saunders Settlement Rd, Sanborn, Room C203
+Location: SUNY Niagara, 3111 Saunders Settlement Rd, Sanborn, Room C200

 Cost: $200